In my opinion, Victoria Sponge is the most classic of British cakes.

 d) it’s blimmin’ delicious and one of my faves.

 D’you know what else?
 I realised I don’t actually have a recipe for a simple, standard Vic Sponge on my blog.
 All sorts of variants, sure, but no original.
 How very remiss of me.
 Bad Rachel.
 But better late then never, eh?
-The Victoria Sponge cake is a classic for a reason: light, fluffy, springy vanilla sponge, sandwiched together with vanilla buttercream and fruity strawberry jam, topped off with a dusting of icing sugar.
+The Victoria Sponge cake is a classic for a reason: light, fluffy, springy vanilla sponge, sandwiched together with vanilla buttercream and fruity strawberry jam or pineapple, topped off with a dusting of icing sugar.
 Parfait.

 Some people like fresh cream and real strawberries in the middle, but this is my fave filling.
 A slice of Victoria Sponge and a cuppa is just so comforting.
 It’s like a hug in the form of afternoon tea.
 It sure went down a treat at work too, disappearing in no time.
 Always lovely to hear comments like, “It’s lovely, Rach”, and, “So moist.
 No one likes a dry sponge.”
 Duncan, I’d have to agree.
 A dry sponge is one of the most disappointing things in the world, am I right?
 My Italian-but-practically-British colleague, Sofia, said it was the best Victoria Sponge she’d ever had!